ghalliday553/RSA_Encryption_ASIP/SubmissionFiles/README.md

 ## Lookup Table Generation

-Update the "mod buffer with the desired modulus value" Program output will produce a "LookupTable.bin" file
+Update the "mod" buffer with the desired modulus value Program output will produce a "LookupTable.bin" file

 Notes:
 - ARITHMETIC_STRING_BUFF_LEN may need to be increased
 - ARITHMETIC_BINARY_BUFF_LEN may need to be increased (size requirements can be found within APIntegeryLibrary.h)

 ## Testing Lookup Table Encryption/Decryption